henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 - A-Games: = WHDLOADDIR:WHDLoad/Games

-This assign is required for AGS2 to work as run files use them to start games.
+This assign is required for AGS2 to work as run files use it to start games.

 ## AGS2